UKCloud/documentation/articles/openshift/oshift-how-monitor-cluster.md

 ## Monitoring Stack

-Openshift cluster's at UKCloud have a pre-installed monitoring stack allowing administrators and users to gain deep insights into the health and performance of their cluster and applications.
+Openshift clusters at UKCloud have a pre-installed monitoring stack allowing administrators and users to gain deep insights into the health and performance of their cluster and applications.
 This monitoring stack is updated and maintained by Red Hat.

 You can see what monitoring has been set up but logging into the OpenShift console and navigating to the monitoring section as seen here: